Freundliche Vision: Poem

+Into the peace full of beauty.

 Composition history

 Strauss composed "Freundliche Vision", along with the other four songs of Op.
 48, in 1900.
 This song sets a poem by Otto Julius Bierbaum, while the other four set poems by Karl Henckell.
 Strauss composed art songs as a transition between working in instrumental music and opera; he wrote his first opera, Feuersnot, the same year.

 He originally scored the five songs for voice and piano.
 The songs were published in 1901 by Adolph Fürstner.
 Strauss also made an arrangement for voice and orchestra in 1918.
-"Freundliche Vision" is among the songs that the composer presented in more than one program on tours of the US, in Carnegie Hall in 1904, and in 1921 in Town Hall in two recitals.
+"Freundliche Vision" is among the songs that the composer presented in more than one program on tours of the US, in Carnegie Hall in 1904, and in 1921 in the Town Hall in two recitals.

 Julius Patzak and the Bavarian State Opera Orchestra broadcast a particularly noteworthy version, which is consistent with Strauss's “preference ... for fastish speeds without sentimentality.”